 We offer RPL to all of our students.
-The evidence required for your application may include current certification, references from current and/or past employers, testimonials from clients, work samples and demonstrations.
+The evidence required for your application may include current certification, references from current and/or past employers, testimonial from clients, work samples and demonstrations.

-You may be granted acknowledgement on the basis of prior studies gained through other Registered Training Organisations or education providers such as TAFE.
+Credit Transfer is where you may be granted acknowledgement based on prior studies gained through other Registered Training Organisations or education providers such as TAFE.

-For example, you may have completed the same unit of competency at another institution undertaking another course; this will be recognised if the unit has the same title and unit code number.
-If the course title and/or code are not an exact match, a mapping process will be conducted to determine whether the unit requirements have been met.
-This includes units/qualifications held from previous training packages.
+For example, you may have completed the same unit of competency at another institution undertaking another course; this will be recognised if the unit is the same both in terms of title and unit code number.
+If a course title and/or code are not an exact match, a mapping process will be conducted to identify whether the unit requirements have been met.
+This also includes units/qualifications held from previous training packages.

-When applying for a Credit Transfer, you must provide all the original documents, including any qualifications and related statements of attainment, to your Student Support Officer who will assess your eligibility.
+Where a Credit Transfer is applied for you must provide all the original documents, including any qualifications and related statements of attainment, to the Student Services Team who will assess your eligibility.

 Recognition of Current Competencies (RCC)

-RCC applies if an individual has previously successfully completed the requirements of a unit of competency or module and is now required to be reassessed to ensure that the competence is being maintained.
-It is particularly relevant where an occupational licence or ticket is required in order to practise in a skill area, such as First Aid.
+RCC apples if an individual has previously successfully completed the requirements of a unit of competency or module and is now required to be reassessed to ensure that the competence is being maintained.
+It is particularly relevant where there is a requirement for an occupational licence or ticket in order to practice in the skill area e.g. first aid.